holmesredding/theholmespage2000/blog/css.md

 ##### H5 Heading

 Here’s some regular text with **bold**, *italic*, and <mark>highlighted text</mark>.
-Links get your usual purple/yellow hover treatment.
+Links use the usual purple and yellow hover styling.

 ---